kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 Nikko Sacramento for plotting the 3D skeleton in GraphXR,\
 Sean Li for debugging the cors issue,\
 Thom Lauret for the more roobust AWS server,\
-Professor Mario Lim for helpful discussions,\
+Professor Mario Lim for helpful crossover network connection discussions,\
 Alex Law for posting the blogpost,\
 Cynthia Yu and Andrew Mollis for being our models.